Rio Grande Southern Railroad: The Silverton Railroad

-Inception of The Southern
+Formation

-Once it was apparent to Mears that the Silverton Railroad wouldn't be able to access Ouray, He considered a Railroad route heading west of Durango.
+Once it was apparent to Mears that the Silverton Railroad would not be able to access Ouray, he considered a Railroad route heading west of Durango.
 It would head north following Lost Creek and the Dolores River, accessing the mining community of Rico, then over Lizard Head Pass, following the San Miguel River up to the Dallas Divide, and then into the town of Ridgway.
-This route would essentially bypass the issues that kept the SRR from completing the line from Ouray and the need for various switchbacks and Wyes the SRR Required to traverse Red Mountain Pass, So in 1889, he incorporated the Rio Grande Southern.
+This route would essentially bypass the issues that kept the SRR from completing the line from Ouray and the need for various switchbacks and wyes the SRR required to traverse Red Mountain Pass.
+So in 1889, he incorporated the Rio Grande Southern.
 Construction began that year from both Ridgway and Durango.
 By the end of 1890, before the line was complete, the RGS was already servicing mining companies in Telluride and west of Durango.
 One of these was the Porter Coal Mine, built by John Porter, who had started other coal mines throughout the Durango Area to fuel the Durango Smelter/San Juan Smelter that he had built as well.
 The line was completed on 12 December 1891, where the two construction teams met south of Rico.
-Then the RGS was booming, profitable for the company and investors, and producing higher than the average pay for RGS Employees.
-This only lasted for a year and a half however, as the Silver Panic of 1893 had resulted in most of the mines the railroad serviced closing overnight, and the railroad lost most of its traffic.
-This would badly affect the Finances of the RGS, and the railroad was never able to fully recover from this and created many characteristics the RGS is known for today.
-In August 1893, the RGS requested a voluntary Receivership, which was received by Edward Turner Jeffery of the D&RG.
+Then the RGS was booming, profitable for the company and investors, and producing higher than average pay for RGS employees.
+This only lasted for a year and a half, however, as the Silver Panic of 1893 had resulted in most of the mines the railroad serviced closing overnight, and the railroad lost most of its traffic.
+This would severely affect the finances of the RGS, and the railroad was never able to fully recover from this and it created many characteristics the RGS is known for today.
+In August 1893, the RGS requested a voluntary receivership, which was received by Edward Turner Jeffery of the D&RG.
 Otto Mears had lost control of his railroad, and the D&RG was now in charge.
-By 1895 the Receivership had ended, but Ed Jeffery was appointed president, still ensuring the D&RG's control of the line.
-Later on, the RGS was able to pursue other kinds of traffic, such as Lumber/Logging, Livestock shipments, as well as recovering and different types of mineral traffic.
+By 1895 the receivership had ended, but Ed Jeffery was appointed president, still ensuring D&RG's control of the line.
+Later on, the RGS was able to pursue other kinds of traffic, such as lumber/logging, livestock, as well as different types of mineral traffic.